Resident Training Program - Internal Medicine Residency

 Through our Peer Evaluation System, residents evaluate their interns and interns evaluate their supervising residents.
 Students evaluate residents on their clinical, teaching and leadership skills, and residents provide valuable evaluations of their medical students.
 This comprehensive multi-source feedback system ensures that residents are continually striving to improve their skills in a positive and nurturing environment.
 Residents meet with Dr. Wolfsthal in a formal semi-annual mentoring and feedback session where we review the resident's clinical performance, career interests, and educational goals for the coming year.

-Our core curriculum is delivered during our dedicated noon conferences series, which include case conferences, didactic lectures, journal club, board review and pre-clinic conference.
-Each of these conferences has a different format and provides residents with diverse learning environments.
+Our core curriculum is delivered during our dedicated noon conferences series, which include case discussions, didactic lectures, journal club, board review and ambulatory conferences.
+Each has a different format and provides residents with diverse learning environments.

 Workshops in procedures, ultrasound and simulations are held throughout to improve residents' skills with procedures and ACLS.